Syncing 10,000 leads/mo? GET A DEMO

 It’s basically an epicenter where you can build interest and awareness leading up to your event.
 Or, you might use it to nurture conversation during your event and foster a lasting community afterward.

-This tool helps you communicate with your audience and keep them engaged before, during, and after the event.
+• Communicate with your audience and keep them engaged before, during, and after the event.

-The feature is free to create and use for just about anyone who is eligible.
+• Free to create and use for just about anyone who is eligible.

-This feature lets you promote and engage with attendees before, during, and after your event.
+• Promote and engage with attendees before, during, and after your event.

 Benefits of using LinkedIn Events for lead generation

-- It has advanced search features that help tailor event invitations to members based on job title, location, company size, and more.
+• Advanced search features that help tailor event invitations to members based on job title, location, company size, and more.

 How do LinkedIn Event Ad campaigns work?

-TTo create successful LinkedIn Event ads with LinkedIn registration forms, it’s important first to understand the type of event you’ll be running on the platform.
-There are three approaches to creating a successful LinkedIn event, depending on your goals and audience:
+To create successful LinkedIn Event ads with LinkedIn registration forms, it’s important first to understand the type of event you’ll be running on the platform.

 Events with registration